EliLauwers/assignment2/assignment2_report.md

   This documentation starts at the inner queries and moves from inner to outer queries.

-  r1 and r2 are identical to each other.
+  First, the WITH-statement creates one table that can be reused as a distinct table.
-  Both are tables where every registration is linked to the enterprisenumbers given the cars licenseplate
+  The table itself contains all registrations linked to the corresponding owning enterprises.Without the with statement, I would copy paste identical code two times, which does the same thing.

-  Next, inner join r1 with r2 on identical emails but different enterpises.
+  Next, self join the linked table on identical emails but different enterpises.
   The resulting table are pairs of registrations from one person at distinct enterprises.